ZaniarArdalan/MyDL_Library/README.md

 # MyDL_Library
-Writing and storing different function of DL
+Writing and storing different function of DL.
-Let's do it
+Let's do it.